jbaron/cats/README.md

 ```

 With CATS you also get a samples directory with some small projects you can try out.
 Of course you can also open a directory that contains your own project.
-When you want to start CATS with a specific project, you have to pass the project directory as a command line parameter:

-Windows example:

 ```shell
 nodewebkit --project samples/greeter